openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The following types of evidence are defined:

 * `document`: Verification based on any kind of physical or electronic document provided by the End-User.
-* `electronic_record`: Verification based on data or information obtained electronically from an approved or recognised source.
+* `electronic_record`: Verification based on data or information obtained electronically from an approved or recognized source.
-* `vouch`: Verification based on an attestation or reference given by an approved or recognised person declaring they believe to the best of their knowledge that the claim(s) are genuine and true.
+* `vouch`: Verification based on an attestation or reference given by an approved or recognized person declaring they believe to the best of their knowledge that the claim(s) are genuine and true.
 * `utility_bill`: Verification based on a utility bill (this is to be deprecated in future releases and implementers are recommended to use the `document` type instead).
 * `electronic_signature`: Verification based on an electronic signature.